aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbooksettings/_index.md

 ```

-Please see the getter of this property: [getMaxRowsOfSharedFormula()](../../com.aspose.cells/workbooksettings\#getMaxRowsOfSharedFormula--)
+For the description of this property, please see \#getMaxRowsOfSharedFormula().getMaxRowsOfSharedFormula()

 **Parameters:**
 | Parameter | Type | Description |